tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 versus artifact-signing use cases, see {{suf}}.

-To complete the transition to a fully quantum-resistant authentication model, operators will need a PQC CA root and CA intermediates, resulting in PQC-only end-entity certificates.
+To complete the transition to a fully quantum-resistant authentication model, operators will need a PQC CA root and CA intermediates, resulting in PQC end-entity certificates.

 Protocol configurations will likewise need to be updated to negotiate only